justin-sharber/ETL-System/README.md

 This repository hosts selections from that code.

-**Tech Stack:** Python, pandas, Google BigQuery
+**Tech Stack: Python | pandas | Google BigQuery**

 # The Business Problem
-I was building a company-wide commissions data pipeline in BigQuery, and initially chose import through Google Cloud Storage / **GCS**.
+I was building a company-wide commissions data pipeline in BigQuery, and needed a method for loading raw data into that systgem.
+I initially chose import through Google Cloud Storage / "GCS."
 The platform made it easy to start on this method.
 Google's data type auto-detection created initial tables from initial spreadsheets.
 GCS accepted data sheets through drag-and-drop.
 Loading queries could be stored in-system.

-But this first-pass system exhibited liabilities.
+But this approach exhibited significant liabilities.
 1. Critically, the system depended on a fixed column order which incoming data sources did not respect.
 Some incoming data changed column order frequently, making this system impossible.
 1. The detection of data types could differ between initial uploads and subsequent uploads.
 BigQuery was inflexible on detected types and would not transform on the fly.
 1. As the volume of incoming data sources grew, loading through GCS represented a concerning degree of manual work.
 The system also required adjustments for loading or reloading historical data.